inko-lang/inko/docs/source/references/syntax.md

 trait ToArray[T] {}
 ```

-And like classes and methods, these can define required traits:
+And like types and methods, these can define required traits:

 ```inko
 trait ToArray[T: ToFoo + ToBar] {}